RAI-SCC/torch_blue/paper/paper.md

 ![Design graph of `torch_bayesian` colored highlights correspond to their practical applications in the code example (\autoref{code}). \label{design_graph}](design_graph.png "Interaction graph of core components.
 Colors relate to the code example above.")

+The additional arguments required to modify the Bayesian aspects of the layers are collected on a common group of keyword arguments called `VIkwargs`.
+These all use settings for mean field Gaussian variational inference with Gaussian prior as defaults allowing beginner users to implement simple, unoptimized models without worrying about Bayesian settings.

 An overview of the currently supported user-facing components is given in
 \autoref{overview}.
 While modular priors and predictive distributions are quite common